Gone in 60 Seconds (1974 film): Follow-up

-In 1977, a follow-up of some sorts, titled Double Nickels, was released featuring most of the cast and crew from Gone in 60 Seconds including Jack Vacek, Ed Abrams, George Cole, and Mick Brennan, who would work for Halicki in his next two films, The Junkman and Deadline Auto Theft.
+In 1977, a follow-up of sorts, titled Double Nickels, was released featuring most of the cast and crew from Gone in 60 Seconds including Jack Vacek, Ed Abrams, George Cole, and Mick Brennan, who would work for Halicki in his next two films, The Junkman and Deadline Auto Theft.
 Tony Syslo was the same cinematographer who later worked on those films, as well.
 Halicki received a special thanks credit in the film.

-Attempted reboot
+Attempted sequel

-On June 9, 1989, Toby and Denice Halicki began to shoot the 1989 reboot Gone in 60 Seconds 2, which would star them both.
-The reboot would not have the same storyline of 1974 film; Toby Halicki wanted a new and bigger story about a professional international thief.
+On June 9, 1989, Toby and Denice Halicki began to shoot the sequel Gone in 60 Seconds 2, which would star them both.
+The sequel would not have the same storyline of 1974 film; Toby Halicki wanted a bigger story about a professional international thief.
 He bought over 400 cars to destroy for the film.

 On August 20, while filming in Dunkirk and Buffalo, New York, Halicki was preparing for a dramatic stunt sequence in the film, during which a 160 ft.
-(49m) tall water tower was supposed to topple to the ground.
+(49 m) tall water tower was supposed to topple to the ground.
 When a cable attached to the tower snapped unexpectedly, it sheared off a telephone pole, which fell on Halicki, killing him instantly.

-In light of the 1989 reboot of Gone in 60 Seconds 2 project and their marriage, the Halicki estate faced a number of legal challenges.
+Halicki's estate faced a number of legal challenges regarding the film's intellectual property.
 After seven trials, in 1994 the court released Halicki's films and the associated copyrights to Denice Shakarian Halicki, but she was forced to sell her husband's car and toy collection to pay the legal fees.
-Halicki planned to finish her late husband's dream and make a new Gone in 60 Seconds film based on the 1989 unfinished film.
+Halicki planned to finish her late husband's dream and make a new Gone in 60 Seconds film based on the unfinished film.

 Legacy and remake

-In 1995, Denice Shakarian Halicki licensed and produced a loose 2000 remake of Halicki's original 1974 film, along with Disney (under their Touchstone Pictures banner) and Jerry Bruckheimer.
-"Eleanor" reprised her role as a grey customized 1967 Ford Mustang.
+In 1995, Denice Shakarian Halicki licensed the property which was remade as Gone in 60 Seconds (2000) with Disney (under their Touchstone Pictures banner) and Jerry Bruckheimer.
+"Eleanor" reprised its role as a grey customized 1967 Ford Mustang.
 The plot, however, differs greatly from the original, starring Nicolas Cage as Randall "Memphis" Raines, a veteran car thief who must steal 50 cars for a gangster to ensure his brother is not killed.

 Thanks to the popularity of the remake, a number of car shops started to produce "Eleanor" reproductions.
 Denice Halicki claimed to own the copyrights to the car as a "character", including its various body styles and likenesses, and filed lawsuits preventing unlicensed look-a-likes or copies of the 1967 Ford Mustang fastback, including one 2008 suit against Carroll Shelby, which she won.
 These lawsuits sparked controversy among many in the car community, but in a 2022 follow-up suit filed by the Shelby Trust, the United States District Court for the Central District of California invalidated these claims, ruling that the assertion that Eleanor was a distinctive character was "an invention of overzealous advocacy", and that the car was "not entitled to standalone copyright protection as a matter of law".